microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/06-data-mutability.md

 We need to store the data from an Ingest API in a Key/Value store (Map).
 We need to provide a mechanism for data to be updated after an initial ingestion.

 ### Mutability?
 1. Members can ingest data or query for a report on data at anytime.
 There is no concept of a session.
 For example, let's say member 1,2,3 submit data on a Monday.
-If member 1 submits more data on a Tuesday, reports for all members (Tuesday onwards) will be generated on based on members 2 & 3's Monday data and member 1's Tuesday data.
+If member 1 submits more data on a Tuesday, reports for all members (Tuesday onwards) will be generated based on members 2 & 3's Monday data and member 1's Tuesday data.

 2. Data records are mutable!
 When new data is submitted, the data could be a mix of records that conceptually need to be created or "updated".
 Our K-V store is append-only.
 We can only read and write to the local store.
 When working with an append-only store, there is no concept of deleting or updating. https://microsoft.github.io/CCF/main/build_apps/kv/kv_how_to.html#removing-a-key